Executive MBA brings business expertise to architecture, strategic planning

 How did you balance a full-time job, a burgeoning business, and coursework?

 Having a study group helps because you're able to balance your workload out among the five members of your group.
 Those are busy people too.
-In my group, we had top executives from the Iowa Clinic, Wells-Fargo, Brownells, and Emerson.
+In my group, we had top executives from the Iowa Clinic, Wells Fargo, Brownells, and Emerson.
 We all had busy weeks, but our team structure was very solid and we were all able to contribute at a high level.
-As a result, we pushed each other to do better work but also made sure the workload was manageable throughout the 21 months that we were together.
+As a result, we pushed each other to do better work but also made sure the workload was manageable throughout the program.

 What do you value most from your EMBA?